mizu.js

 </div>

-Avoid using it on iterative directives such as *for as the *refresh directive will be duplicated for each generated element.
+Avoid using with iterative directives like *for as *refresh will be duplicated for each generated element.

-Target element will be rendered regardless of any detected changes.
-This directive is thus useful to update content that cannot be directly observed, but it is advised to use this sparingly to avoid performance issues.
+The target element will be rendered regardless of detected changes.
+This is useful for updating content that cannot be directly observed, but use sparingly to avoid performance issues.

-Set the interval to null to clear the refresh.
+Set the interval to null to stop refreshing.

-If the element is commented out by a directive, refresh is automatically cleared.
+If the element is commented out by a directive, the refresh is automatically cleared.

 *eval="expression"